Travel.State.Gov > International Travel > Learn About Your Destination > Czech Republic International Travel Information

-The Czech Republic (official short name: Czechia) is a party to the Schengen Agreement.
-Visit the Embassy of the Czech Republic’s website for the most current visa and entry requirement information and its FAQ section on Schengen visas.
+Visit the Embassy of the Czech Republic’s website for the most current visa information.

 Crime: The Czech Republic generally has little crime.
 However, you should still take precautions against becoming a victim of crime.